 Summary

 Hartsfield-Jackson Atlanta International Airport (ATL) is getting a Delta One Lounge.
-Details are still scarce but it appears that the space will be located in Concourse E or F when it opens in the coming years.
+Details are still scarce but it appears that the space will be located in Concourse E and will open in 2028.
 Delta is reportedly planning to open Delta One lounges at all hubs, aside from New York-LGA, in the future though Seattle is the only one with a confirmed timeline.